This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 A simple chocolate cake is a fabulous and timeless way of ending any feast.
 It is especially great after something like a Sunday Feast with something like my Paprika Roast Chicken, Proper Yorkshire Puddings, Roast Sweet Potatoes and Garlic Pea Puree.

 It is also a great cake to make for a bake sale, especially if you bake it in a square tin and cut it into squares.
 A chocolate buttercream would be a great topping.
-My Russian Slices, Mini Sticky Toffee Cakes and Chorizo Rose Tarts also make great bake sale treats.
+My Russian Slices, Mini Sticky Toffee Cakes, Fiery Ginger Loaf Cake and Chorizo Rose Tarts also make great bake sale treats.
+And don’t forget the extremely kid friendly Cornflake Cakes!

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!